Using custom patches is one of the most cost-effective ways to mark a uniform, personalize clothing, and elevate your style!

 Step 4: Sew a hoop

-Make sure you apply heat spun to the custom patch material prior to hooping.
-You’ll need a heat press to apply the heat-spun layer to the patch material’s backside before sewing it on.
+If you’re using patch material, apply heat spun to make it more stable before hooping.
+Use a heat press to apply the heat-spun layer to the backside of the patch material.

 Step 5: Use heat sealing to put it in place